-Headquartered in Neenah, Wisconsin, Community First Credit Union’s field of membership (FOM) is residency based, with individuals who live, work, or attend school in the Wisconsin counties of Brown, Calumet, Fond du Lac, Green Lake, Kewaunee, Manitowoc, Oconto, Outagamie, Shawano, Sheboygan, Waushara, Waupaca, or Winnebago, eligible to join.
+Headquartered in Appleton, Wisconsin, Community First Credit Union’s field of membership (FOM) is community-based, with individuals who live, work, or attend school in the northeast Wisconsin counties of Brown, Calumet, Fond du Lac, Green Lake, Kewaunee, Manitowoc, Oconto, Outagamie, Shawano, Sheboygan, Waushara, Waupaca, or Winnebago, eligible to join.

 Credit Union Overview

 While most credit unions owe their existence to groups of people with common bonds joining forces, Community First Credit Union seems to have been single-handedly established by Maurice Dresang.
-In 1953, Dresang organized the Outagamie County Credit Union and was subsequently asked in 1966 to manage the Zwickernit Credit Union, and the Postal Employees Credit Union in 1969.
+In 1953, Dresang organized the Outagamie County Credit Union and was subsequently asked to manage the Zwickernit Credit Union in 1966, and the Postal Employees Credit Union in 1969.
 In 1970, Dresang brought all three credit unions under one roof at the Appleton Credit Union Service Center.

 The Appleton Area Credit Union (composed of Outagamie, Zwikernit and Postal Employees CUs) obtained a charter in 1975 and merged with the 13 Service Center credit unions in less than three years.
 The Community First Credit Union re-brand occurred in 1983.
-As Wisconsin’s third largest credit union, Community First currently has more than 143,000 members and assets in excess of $3.8 billion.
+As Wisconsin’s second largest credit union, Community First currently has nearly 149,000 members and assets in excess of $4.9 billion.